 Use more than one flash unit both to balance the lighting and also

 to provide more light on the subject.
-Slave additional units off a
+Trigger additional flash units off a

 The background will be dark even in daylight conditions if you're